stfnwong/pylox/README.md

 ## TODOs:
 - Implement `break` statement.
 Syntax for `break` is the keyword "`break`" followed by "`;`".
 - The `break` keyword causes execution to jump to the end of the nearest enclosing loop.
+- Implement static methods on classes.
+Do this by adding the `class` keyword to the start of a class method.
+Hint: make `LoxClass` extend `LoxInstance`.